CheriseCodes/LibraryScraper/README.md

 # LibraryScraper

 A web scraper that scrapes public library systems for the given user's holds and checkouts.
 If needed, a text message can be sent (in plain text or a Google Doc) that informs the user of updates to the status of their library items.

-**In progress:**
-- [x] Make features accessible through a Django REST api
-- [x] Crawl books and store the results in a database
+Now includes a webcrawler that saves the results of a specified TPL query in a database using a custom Django REST API.

 ## Installation